COVID-19 Resources for the Performing Arts

 - Arts and Culture Leaders of Color Emergency Fund is for US-based BIPOC artists and administrators.

 - Artists Fellowship: Emergency Aid provides emergency aid to professional fine artists and their families in times of sickness, natural disaster, bereavement or unexpected extreme hardship.
+(Meeting monthly from September to June, the Board of Trustees reviews all applications to determine if they have been properly submitted and if they are eligible.
+Applicants are encouraged to do this early in the month.
+The Board does not meet in July and August.)

 - Artist Relief is a national partnership between seven arts grantmakers and a consortium of foundations that offers immediate, unrestricted grants for individual artists of all disciplines, and as well as other information and resources to help those in need.